-A&HL 5512 - Historical Perspectives on Language Testing Research
+A&HL 5512 - Historical Perspectives of Language Testing Research

 Permission of instructor required.
 This course examines the major issues and debates in language testing research since the 1960s.
-It explores controversies related to the nature of language ability, test authenticity, test score
+It explores controversies related to the nature of language ability, test authenticity, test score generalizability, performance assessment, and test validation.
+It also involves discussion of problems and future directions of language testing.